30 Hacks to Feel Full When You're Trying to Lose Weight

 Have a Glass of Water Before Every Meal

 "Oftentimes, we are actually thirsty when we think we need water," says Hayim.
 "Also, when we drink water, our stomach expands.
 We feel this happening and it makes us less likely to eat as much."
 You can infuse your water with things like a squeeze of lemon if you need a bit of a taste; any one of these detox waters is a great option.

 Starting with a light appetizer can help decrease your overall feelings of hunger, so long as it isn't something like bread (which can just make you hungrier).
 "Oftentimes when we arrive at the table, we order the biggest and best thing," cautions Hayim.
 "Before doing so, I urge you to try having a green salad and using it to let your blood sugar levels even out.
 Once level, you are less likely to overeat."

 Nutritionists swear by it: "If you're not hungry enough to eat an apple or celery, you're not really hungry.
 True hunger makes all good choices sound delectable.
 Try the 'apple' test before deciding whether or not to eat," advises Hever.
 It might give you just the boost of willpower you need to recognize that you're fuller than you think.

 Eat Your Protein First

-“Some studies show that energy from protein is more satiating than that that comes from carbohydrate or fat,” comments Hayim.
-“Try eating your chicken or fish before touching the carbohydrates on your plate!”
-If you’re the cook, why not opt for one of these 20 Protein-Packed Vegetarian Meals?
+"Some studies show that energy from protein is more satiating than that that comes from carbohydrate or fat," comments Hayim.
+"Try eating your chicken or fish before touching the carbohydrates on your plate!"
+If you're the cook, opt for a protein-packed vegetarian meal to feel full and quell cravings.

 Drink a Cup of Tea Before a Meal